viking-sudo-rm/StackNN/README.md

 * `models.EmbeddingController` is a controller with an initial embedding layer.
 * `models.BufferedController` implements the more complicated buffered architecture.

-To use a model, call `model.forward()` on every input and `model.init_stack()` whenever you want to reset the stack between inputs.
+To use a model, call `model.forward()` on every input and `model.init_controller()` whenever you want to reset the stack between inputs.
 You can find example training logic in the `tasks` package.

 ## Data structures